jimmyeisenhauer/jhu-getdata-003/README.md

 I then replace the numbered activities with the names and add the actual measurement names to the colums of data.
 I then reduce the colums to only contain measurements that relate to mean or standard deviation.
 Then the test and train data get bound together to make a single data set.
 Once this is complete all the column names get cleaned of special and upper case characters.

-In this repository you will find a R script that was developed to obtain the data and produce tidy data.
-You will also find the CodeBook that will describe the steps taken to tidy the data as well as the description of this data.